Relish: Varieties

 In the United States, the most common commercially available relishes are made from pickled cucumbers and are known in the food trade as pickle relishes.
-Pickle relish is one of the most commonly used spreads in the U.S. Two variants of this are hamburger relish (pickle relish in a ketchup base or sauce) and hot dog relish (pickle relish in a mustard base or sauce).
+Pickle relish is one of the most commonly used spreads in the U.S. Two variants of this are hamburger relish (pickle relish in a tomato base or sauce) and hot dog relish (pickle relish in a mustard base or sauce).
 Another readily available commercial relish in the U.S. is corn (maize) relish.
 Heinz, Vlasic, and Claussen are well known in the U.S. as producers of pickled cucumbers and pickle relishes.
 Chicago-style relish is a sweet pickle relish that is a standard ingredient on the Chicago-style hot dog.
 Pickle relish is an important ingredient in many varieties of the U.S. version of tartar sauce.